House of Wisdom: Main activities

-Translations
+Translations from Greece, India, and Persia

 The Translation Movement lasted for two centuries and was a large contributing factor to the growth of scientific knowledge during the golden age of Arabic science.
 Ideas and wisdom from other cultures around the world, Greece, India, and Persia, were translated into Arabic contributing to further advances in the Islamic Empire.
 An important goal during this time was to create a comprehensive library that contained all of the knowledge gained throughout this movement.
 Advances were made in areas like mathematics, physics, astronomy, medicine, chemistry, philosophy, and engineering.
-The influential achievement of translation revealed to scholars in the empire to the limitless body of early knowledge in the prehistoric Greek tradition, developing the birth of primary scholarship beyond philosophy and scholarship.
+The influential achievement of translation revealed to scholars in the empire to the limitless body of early knowledge in the Ancient Near East and Greek traditions, developing the birth of primary scholarship beyond philosophy and scholarship.
 The engagement across arts and sciences assorts and stretches intelligence realms and brings growth to new methods of understanding.
 This was accomplished through academic knowledge and creative rehearsal.
 The House of Wisdom was known for being a space for scholarly growth and contribution which during the time greatly contributed to the Translation Movement.

 The Translation Movement started in this House of Wisdom and lasted for over two centuries.
 Over a century and a half, primarily Middle Eastern Oriental Syriac Christian scholars translated all scientific and philosophic Greek texts into Arabic language in the House of Wisdom.
 The translation movement at the House of Wisdom was inaugurated with the translation of Aristotle's Topics.
 By the time of al-Ma'mun, translators had moved beyond Greek astrological texts, and Greek works were already in their third translations.
 Authors translated include: Pythagoras, Plato, Aristotle, Hippocrates, Euclid, Plotinus, Galen, Sushruta, Charaka, Aryabhata and Brahmagupta.
 Many important texts were translated during this movement including a book about the composition of medicinal drugs, a book on this mixing and the properties of simple drugs, and a book on medical matters by Pedanius Dioscorides.
 These, and many more translations, helped with the advancements in medicine, agriculture, finance, and engineering.

 Furthermore, new discoveries motivated revised translations and commentary correcting or adding to the work of ancient authors.
 In most cases names and terminology were changed; a prime example of this is the title of Ptolemy's Almagest, which is an Arabic modification of the original name of the work: Megale Syntaxis.